 Narayan got interested in art when he was 12 years old.
 “My younger sister Vanaja would get art work home and I liked what she drew and coloured.
 I felt that I too would like to color”, he says.

 His disability made it hard for him to use his limbs.
 So he started by holding things with the big toe and the second toe on his right foot.
 He also had a special seat made, with back support.
 “Due to my disability, I could not go to school.
-I was home taught by my parents and sisters", he says.
+I was home taught by my parents and sisters”, says Narayan.

 Narayan says that people in India need to become sensitive to the needs of the disabled.
-“We do not have access to public transport, and nor are public places disabled friendly.
-It was only due to family support that I have been able to achieve so much", he says.
+“We do not have access to public transport, and nor are public places disabled-friendly.
+It was only due to family support that I have been able to achieve so much”.

 He says that families should not give up hope and give full support and encouragement to the disabled so a person gives his best.

 Support us to make NewzHook Sustainable – Make a Contribution Today

 We need your continued support to enable us work towards Changing Attitudes towards Disability.
 Help us in our attempt to share the voices of people with disabilities that enable them to participate in the society on an equal footing!